canonical/wazuh-dashboard-operator/README.md

 opensearch-dashboards/0*     active    idle   1        10.4.151.209
 ```

-Using the example, the Dashboard URL is `http://10.4.151.209:5601`.
+Using the example above, the Dashboard URL is `http://10.4.151.209:5601`.

 ### Authentication

-Set up a user using the `data-integrator` [charm](https://charmhub.io/data-integrator)
+Set up a database user by deploying the `data-integrator` [charm](https://charmhub.io/data-integrator)
-that has to be related to `opensearch` to create a new database user.
+and integrating it with `opensearch`.
+The user is created automatically as a result of the integration.

 ```
 $ juju deploy data-integrator